ruebee08/MyADlab/README.md

 - **Domain**: root.lab
 Vulnerabilities Configured

-The following vulnerabilities were intentionally configured for testing:
+The following vulnerabilities were intentionally configured for testing:(the accounts with these vulns were configured directly through the Gui of the dc and not the powershell scripts)

 - **Abusing ACLs/ACEs** - Dangerous delegations and GenericAll permissions
 - **Kerberoasting** - Service accounts with SPNs and weak passwords